-9.2 Water trading
+9.2 Water transfer

-Section 7.3 outlines the rationale behind our water trading strategic choice and summarises the development of our principal trading option, the North West Transfer (NWT) Strategic Resource Option (SRO).
-In terms of national planning, trading options were appraised and selected by companies through the regional planning reconciliation process.
-The United Utilities Water transfer options that form part of the final agreed reconciliation position are shown in Table 17.
+Section 7.3 outlines the rationale behind our water transfer strategic choice and summarises the development of our principal transfer option, the North West Transfer (NWT) Strategic Resource Option (SRO).
+In terms of national planning, transfer options were appraised and selected by companies through the regional planning reconciliation process.
+The United Utilities Water transfer option that forms part of the final agreed reconciliation position is shown in Table 19.